dlafarga/dlafarga.github.io/_posts/2026-02-02-3D-Visualization-Tutorial-using-GLORYS.md

 <center>Meridional cross-section at 160E in the North Pacific.</center>

-# All cross-section plotted as cube
+# All cross-sections plotted as cube

 Here we put all cross-sections together to form a cube.
 To do this you just need to run each contour plot command in one go.
 The code is broken up so it will show each section.